EFWob/RetroRadio/README.md

 ```

 Nothing spectacular here, just notice:
-- _src=d33_ makes this a digital input linked to GPIO33 (again, no checking if this is a valid pin-nr and also no checking if this pin has not been
+- _src=d33_ makes this a digital Input linked to GPIO33 (again, no checking if this is a valid pin-nr and also no checking if this pin has not been
   reserved before).
 - for the _mode_ property bits b0 and b1 are evaluated:
 	* b0: if set, the readout is inversed (not inversed in our case)
 	* b1: if set (it is in our case), GPIO is configured with __INPUT_PULLUP__
     * all other bits are reseved for future ideas and should be __0__ for now.
 - _on0_ holds the key (to NVS) that contains _mute_ as command.
-- _start_ activates the input that is now listening on GPIO33
+- _start_ activates the Input that is now listening on GPIO33

 Now the radio should toggle mute whenever GPIO33 goes low.
 If this does not work, use property _show=1_ for debugging.